 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 In July 2015, the FASB approved a one-year deferral of this standard, with a revised effective date for annual and interim reporting periods beginning after December 15, 2017.
-The scope of ASU 2014-09 excludes interest and fee income on loans and as a result, the majority of the Company's revenue will not be affected by the ASU.
-We are still evaluating the impact that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
+The scope of ASU 2014-09 excludes interest and fee income on loans and gains and losses on investment securities, derivatives and the sales of financial instruments, and as a result, the majority of the Company's revenue will not be affected by the ASU.
 The standard permits the use of either the retrospective or modified retrospective (cumulative effect) transition method.
-We have not yet selected a transition method.
+We do not expect the guidance to have a material impact on the timing or measurement of the Company's revenues.